mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 http://nutritionfacts.org/feed "~Nutrition Facts" blog
 ```

 Copy the text above into the `~/newsbeuter/urls` file.
-Once we have saved the file we try to run newsbeuter again.
+Once we have saved the file we can try to run newsbeuter again.
 Now we can see our feeds:

 ![Newsbeuter initial screenshot](https://2.bp.blogspot.com/-6tI0ammr0Xk/WgoZwLs6Q0I/AAAAAAAAAAo/W7733oOUPTQhEGObdcqGkFOC7pz3UsjxwCEwYBhgL/s1600/newsbeuter_after_initial_refresh.png "Newsbeuter Initial Screenshot")

 To get started just press 'R' to reload all feeds.
-This will go through each URL and fetch the articles for each one, in this case thousands of unread articles will appear, so if you're feeling overwhelmed, just press 'C' to catch up and mark everything as read.
+This will go through each URL and fetch its content.
+In this case thousands of unread articles will appear so if you're feeling overwhelmed just press 'C' to catch up and mark everything as read.
 Typically you press 'R' to reload all your feeds to see if any new items have arrived.
 Press '?" to get a full list of commands

 Newsbeuter starts off in the Feeds List View and is structured as follows: